CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

      * and `runtime` is set to extend `modCompileClasspathMapped`
    * `modCompileOnly` - extends `modCompileClasspath`
      * and `compileOnly` is set to extend `modCompileClasspathMapped`
-7. ~~some mixin annotation processor stuff happens, project is scanned for java compile tasks and mixin ap arguments are added~~
+7. ~~some mixin annotation processor stuff happens, project is scanned for java compile tasks and mixin ap arguments are added~~ removed
-   * this might be broken in voldeloom... it happens very early wtf
-   * removed it anyway
 8. some IntelliJ IDEA settings are configured, same stuff you could do if you wrote an `idea { }` block in the script
-9. for Some Reason the Javadoc classpath is set to the main compile classpath
+9. ~~for Some Reason the Javadoc classpath is set to the main compile classpath?~~
-   * i think this is like "semi opinionated gradle magic" that has nothing to do with mods
+   * I think this is like "semi opinionated gradle magic" that has nothing to do with mods lol
+   * Commented it out
 10. ~~If `!idea.sync.active`, `fabric_mixin_compile_extensions` is added as an `annotationProcessor` dependency~~ removed
 11. All the Gradle tasks are registered
     * cleanLoomBinaries, cleanLoomMappings, cleanLoom